LIMITED TIME: $70 OFF WITH CODE 'SAVE70' • AUTO APPLIED AT CHECKOUT

 The scientific literature on NAD+ restoration has grown substantially in recent years, with both preclinical and clinical studies pointing toward meaningful benefits.

 The 2016 Cell Metabolism study on NMN supplementation in aging mice remains one of the most cited papers in the field.
-The treated mice didn't just show improved metabolic markers — they were more physically active, had better body composition, and demonstrated enhanced mitochondrial function in skeletal muscle [2].
-The results suggested that age-related energy decline isn't inevitable; it's potentially reversible.
+The treated mice did not just show improved metabolic markers.
+They were more physically active, had better body composition, and demonstrated enhanced mitochondrial function in skeletal muscle [2].
+The results suggested that some features of age-related energy decline may be modifiable, at least in preclinical models.

 In 2021, a human clinical trial led by Yoshino et al. and published in Science provided some of the first clinical evidence in humans.
 The randomized, placebo-controlled study found that NMN supplementation at 250 mg daily for 10 weeks increased NAD+ metabolite levels in blood and improved muscle insulin sensitivity in prediabetic postmenopausal women [5].
 While the study focused on metabolic outcomes rather than subjective energy levels, the mechanistic connection is direct: better insulin sensitivity and improved NAD+ availability translate to more efficient cellular energy production.